Drug information

 Take cobicistat and atazanavir or darunavir by mouth with food.

-If you take cobicistat with atazanavir and also take antacids or H2-receptor antagonists (medicines for reducing stomach acid), carefully follow instructions on how to take them with cobicistat and atazanavir.
+If you take cobicistat with atazanavir and also take antacids or H2 blockers (medicines for reducing stomach acid), carefully follow instructions on how to take them with cobicistat and atazanavir.

 If you take cobicistat with atazanavir and also take proton-pump inhibitors (medicines for reducing stomach acid), check with your health care provider to find out if you can take these medicines with cobicistat and atazanavir.
 Certain people should NOT take proton-pump inhibitors during treatment with cobicistat and atazanavir.
 If your health care provider tells you to continue taking proton-pump inhibitors, carefully follow instructions on how to take them with cobicistat and atazanavir.

-If you have taken too much cobicistat, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.
+If you have taken too much cobicistat, contact your health care provider or local poison control center (1-800-222-1222 or online) right away, or go to the nearest hospital emergency room.

 For more information on how to take cobicistat, see the FDA drug label.